Pediatric Liver Transplants

 How are children prepared for a liver transplant?

 Liver disease is usually diagnosed through a series of blood tests, imaging tests, and a biopsy of the liver.
 Once doctors determine that a liver is failing and needs to be replaced, the child is referred to a transplant team.

 The child’s family also meets with a social worker, who makes sure that they understand the care that will be needed after surgery.
-“Then, after every one of the specialists signs off and approves the patient for a transplant, we sit and discuss that patient’s individual case,” Dr. Ekong says.

 The child is then put on a waiting list for a liver from a deceased donor.
 The waiting time for a liver varies, and a child’s place on the list is determined largely by how sick the child is and how urgently a new liver is needed.

 Yale Medicine also offers living donor transplantation, and family members or others close to the child can be evaluated as potential donors.
 This can significantly shorten the patient’s wait time for a new liver.

 If a living donor has been identified, a date is then set for the surgery.
 Otherwise, the family waits for a phone call that a deceased donor organ is available.
 During this waiting period, the child will be given medicine and nutritional support until a transplant is possible.

 When a donor liver becomes available, the patient and the transplant team meet at the hospital for final tests.
 Once the patient is cleared for surgery, the transplant is performed as soon as possible.